 Over the years, Burton has received the following awards:

-Rep. Burton and his wife, Volly, have been married for over 33 years.
-They also work together in the real estate brokerage business.
+Burton and his wife, Volly, have been married for over 34 years.
+They work together in the real estate brokerage business.
 The couple has three children and six grandchildren.
 The legislative branch of government is a family affair for the Burtons.
 His brother, Dan Burton, served as the U.S. Representative for Indiana's 5th Congressional District for 30 years.